-Life: Voting membership based on a one-time payment of Life Membership dues and annual payment of administrative fees (to cover costs such as insurance and keys) determined in regular club business activities.
-Three consecutive years of not paying the administrative fees will result in permanent termination of the Life Membership.
+Life: Voting membership based on a one-time payment of Life Membership dues and annual payment of administrative fees.
+Three consecutive years of not paying the administrative fees will result in termination of the Life Membership.

 SAGC reserves sole discretion to accept or reject any application for membership and to terminate any membership without refund.
-Members not current in their dues at the start of a new membership year will be dropped from membership.
+Members not current with their dues will be dropped from membership.

 No member may transfer a membership or any right arising therefrom.
 All rights of membership cease upon the member's death, suspension, or expulsion from SAGC.